LittleBoxOfSunshine/RickRollKeyboard/README.md

 It has a hardcoded dependency on `rekt.mp3 ` being in the working directory.
 If you want to try it for yourself, find your legitimate ( ͡° ͜ʖ ͡°) copy of Rick Astley's classic and place it in the output directory of your compiled code.

-The premise is system.
+The premise is simple.
 It's a modified system level key logger, but instead of recording the keys it uses that signal to decide if a given time period is considered "active" for audio purposes.

 I'll leave my funny disclaimer in their for posterity.
 It was intended to scare kids, but for real don't put it on random computers.
 Computer crime laws in the US are atrocious and